dgarcia-eu/ComputationalModellingSocialSystems/README.md

 ## Course Contents

 TODO: Check the first paragraph for protocol of the course?
-TODO: Check how will the course *Intro course: ABM basics in Python with Mesa* be held?

 TODO: The session #10 doesn't have reading materials?

 The course is organized in 12 sessions grouped together in 4 blocks.
 Each block contains a practical part with exercises for you to apply what you learned.
 From the third week, the practice session will consist of a discussion of solutions to the exercise corresponding to the previous session.
 In exercises, you collect your own data and try to answer questions about human behavior and online phenomena.
 The online materials do not contain the solutions to the exercises, but if you are stuck or want to start from an easier point, in the github folder of the exercise you can find a version of the exercise with hints.